ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

 Validation Criteria
 +++++++++++++++++++

+Neonatal deaths per live birth in simulation should be within 10% of same ratio derived from GBD.
+(We don't expect it to match exactly because of (1) our interpolation of the RRs, and (2) we use a constant mortality hazard at each BW-GA level, rather than the GBD's more complex model.)

-Neonatal mortality counts and rate in simulation should match GBD estimates.
+Relative Risk of neonatal death at specific categories of LBWSG exposure should match GBD estimates.

 References
 ----------